rk4rohankumar/Blog/Readme.md

 ## Features

-- **User Authentication**: Register and log in users with secure password hashing using `bcryptjs` and JWT-based authorization.
+- **User Authentication**: Secure user registration and login with password hashing using `bcryptjs` and JWT-based authorization.
-- **CRUD Operations**: Create, read, update, and delete blog posts.
+- **CRUD Operations**: Users can create, read, update, and delete blog posts.
-- **Public & Private Posts**: Posts can be publicly visible or restricted to the owner.
+- **Public & Private Posts**: Users can publish posts as public or private.
+Public posts are visible to all, while private posts are restricted to the owner.
-- **Authorization**: Only the authenticated user can edit or delete their posts.
+- **Authorization**: Users can only edit or delete their own posts, requiring authentication.
+- **Input Validation with Zod**: Input validation using Zod to ensure proper data structure for both user management and blog post creation.

 ## Endpoints

 ### User Management Endpoints

 - **POST /users/register** - User Registration
   - **Inputs**: `username`, `email`, `password`
-  - **Actions**: Creates a new user account after validating the input.
+  - **Actions**: Creates a new user account after validating the input using Zod.
 Returns a success message or an error (e.g., email already in use).

 - **POST /users/login** - User Login
   - **Inputs**: `email/username`, `password`